-The property is within Flood Zone 3 and in area of no hazard within the SFRA, as such, the application is purely for a rear extension to an existing residential property; there would not be any significant harm raised and it would not materially increase the flood risk for the site and surrounding area in a harmful way.
+Despite the property being within Flood Zone 3 and Danger for Some and borders a no hazard zone within the SFRA, as the application is purely for a residential garage to an existing residential property; there would not be any significant harm raised and it would not materially increase the flood risk for the site and surrounding area in a harmful way.

-Overall, when considering the development on balance, it is considered that given the mitigation measures detailed and recommended by condition, the proposal accords with Policies 2, 3 and 4 of the South East Lincolnshire Local Plan (2019) and the intentions of the National Planning Policy Framework (December 2024) in this regard.
+Overall, when considering the development on balance, it is considered that the proposal accords with Policies 2, 3 and 4 of the South East Lincolnshire Local Plan (2019) and the intentions of the National Planning Policy Framework (December 2024) in this regard.